-The planned Borssele Alpha and Beta Offshore Substations are shown in figure 10.
-Infield cables from the wind farms will connect directly to these stations.
+The planned Borssele Alpha and Beta Offshore Substations are shown in Figure 10.
+Infield cables from the wind farms will connect directly to these platforms.
 Borssele Alpha will transform the power of BWFS I and II from 66 kV to 220 kV and transport the electricity to shore.
-Borssele Beta will do the same for BWFS III, IV and V. Table in § 6.1 shows the border coordinates of the infield cable corridor.
+Borssele Beta will do the same for BWFS III, IV and V. Appendix C (Boundaries and coordinates Borssele Wind Farm Zone) shows the border coordinates of the infield cable corridor.